 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Your doctor may ask you to not eat or drink anything but water for six to eight hours before the test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Your healthcare provider may ask you to not eat or drink anything but water for 6 to 8 hours before the test.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.